Scheduling Jobs on the Server¶

 In this tab, you can specify parameters for the objects used inside the dataflow or workflow that you have scheduled.

-Using Notification Email tab, you can select Enable Notification option to configure emails notifications for a scheduled job.
+Using the Notification Email tab, you can check the Enable Notification option to configure email notifications for a scheduled job.

 - Notify only on abnormal termination: Select when you want the email only to be sent for a failed job.

 - Send Notification Email: Select when your notification email should be sent When the job ends, When the job starts or Both.